 Dr. Potts recommends heating pads to help soothe lower back pain and abdominal cramping during your period.
 And it’s pretty legit: In a review of the clinical evidence available to support various treatments for PMS symptoms, applying heat directly to the site of the cramping was shown to be pretty effective.
 One older study from 2001 even found that continuous heat delivered via an abdominal patch provided pain relief that was comparable to the pain management achieved by treatment with ibuprofen.

 Many women swear by the calming, healing powers of yoga to alleviate pain and bloating while also inducing all the tranquil Zen feels we could totally use during that time of the month.
 And some research has found that yoga can help reduce period pain (both how intense it is and how long it lasts), although more clinical trials are needed.
 So go ahead and take that hot yoga class.
-(Or try some of these yoga moves for PMS relief.)
+Or, try one the below flow for relieving menstrual cramps.

 4. Aerobic exercise